 I hated her and didn’t understand why I wanted that cunt at all.
 Why again did I want her exactly?
 She showed me off.
 Of all of them, it was the one sociopath around whom the flies buzzed about, that I had the feeling of being understood with.
 I knew she was a beast of drive, untameable, but I could only think of how we would throw plates and other utensils after the other in our shared kitchen and then fuck on the tiles until we could hold each other hands again.
 It would have had something comforting to impregnate her because it would force us to decide.
-Not that I need to justify myself to anyone else for my Wahk.
-But I could have better justified to myself, whatever it is was I had to do to keep her.
+Not that I need to justify myself to anyone else for my choice But I could have better justified to myself, whatever it is was I had to do to keep her.
 She was a woman I could accidentally getting pregnant and without remorse keep in my life.
 Is there a bigger compliment?
-Even if it turns out afterwards that the attraction was only dizziness, deception, illusion or self-deception, I imagined myself picking up our child and my heart melting when I saw these dry steppes of eyes.
+Even if it turns out afterward that the attraction was only dizziness, deception, illusion or self-deception, I imagined myself picking up our child and my heart melting when I saw these dry steppes of eyes.
 I was so far into my mind, ahead of reality, sometimes I forgot that I had never taken a step.
 I never had the feeling she wanted me to.

-For I also hated her because the other flies knew that they could eat honey with her.
+I also hated her because the other flies knew that they could eat honey with her.
 And I was probably the biggest insect, and I only got her shit.
 I must be a born-again masochist.
 I must have been one in a previous life, a nobleman who let himself be whipped by his servants until all the places that could easily be hidden had been bruised.

 “I just got a message” she giggled, “I didn’t actually write for three days and now he’s apologizing to me.
-Look what he sent me”, it was a bad meme,”and an invitation to dinner as an apology”
+Look what he sent me”, it was a bad meme,” and an invitation to dinner as an apology”

 “Is it him who you told me about?”